Self-induced heterogeneity in deeply supercooled liquids

-Deeply supercooled liquids display broad distributions of local fluctuations of their physical properties, which are probed here at very low temperatures by analysing mesoscopic systems prepared with swap Monte Carlo.
-Each configuration is typical of the Boltzmann distribution for the same pair interaction, yet each independent sample displays physical properties that fluctuate wildly, directly impacting the observed bulk properties.
-Our results show that deeply supercooled liquids are found at the mesoscale in a very large number of distinct packings.
+Deeply supercooled liquids display broad distributions of their local physical properties, which are extensively probed here numerically at extremely low temperatures by analysing mesoscopic systems equilibrated with a swap Monte Carlo algorithm.
+Each configuration is ``typical'', yet each sample displays static and dynamic properties that fluctuate wildly, directly impacting all observed bulk properties.
+Our results directly establish that deeply supercooled liquids are found, at the mesoscale, in a very large number of distinct packings with distinct properties.
 This {\it self-induced heterogeneity} represents the real space signature of the metaphorical rugged free energy landscape.
-We focused on a specific set of important questions regarding dynamic heterogeneity and thermodynamic fluctuations, many more can be tackled using similar tools, from experimentally-relevant questions (e.g., rheology) to fundamental ones (e.g., extracting coupling constants of effective field theories).
+Static fluctuations are central to random first order transition theory, but they also exist in simpler plaquette models~\cite{jack2016phase}, although both approaches provide distinct general perspectives on their dynamical consequences~\cite{biroli2012random,jack2005caging}.
+We focused here on an important subset of questions regarding dynamic heterogeneity and thermodynamic fluctuations, but many more can be tackled using similar tools, from experimentally-relevant questions (e.g., rheology) to fundamental ones (e.g., extracting coupling constants of effective field theories).